Flinterpop/ScarfyGame/Readme.md

+# Scarfy

+Game developed with my Grand Daughters based on RayLib and Box2d.

 # RayLib 2D Challenge - Part 11

 Code developed as part of the RayLib 2D Challenge; a challenge to see how easy it is to create a proto 2D platform game using RayLib.
 You can follow it here: https://keasigmadelta.com/blog/tag/raylib-2d-challenge